Infectious Disease and Epidemic Calculator (SIR Model)

-A pandemic is an epidemic that has affected a vast region, or infected a large number of people.
-So, a pandemic is any epidemic that has large-scale effects, and it is the World Health Organization (WHO) who decides if an infection or virus as a pandemic.
+A pandemic is an epidemic that has affected a vast region or infected a large number of people.
+So, a pandemic is any epidemic that has large-scale effects, and it is the World Health Organization (WHO) that decides if an infection or virus is a pandemic.

 Across history, humanity has suffered uncountable epidemics and several notable pandemics.
 Viruses and diseases such as cholera, typhus, smallpox, influenza, and even measles have caused pandemics due to their effects on humanity.

 AIDS/HIV has been with us for longer, and it's an example of a pandemic that is mostly controlled in the developed world, thanks to preventive methods and proper medical treatment.
-It is still a great concern in other parts of the world, where a lack of education on the topic and poor health care systems mean that these infections still cause numerous deaths.
+It is still a great concern in other parts of the world, where a lack of education on the topic and poor healthcare systems means that these infections still cause numerous deaths.

 A common feature that these two infections share is the fact that there is no available vaccine to immunize the population.
 This raises the number of susceptible individuals and increases the rate of infection, as well as the number of patients.

-So, long story short, the difference between a pandemic vs epidemic is the size of the population the disease effects.
+So, long story short, the difference between a pandemic vs. an epidemic is the size of the population the disease affects.

 Fighting the infection

-You might be asking yourself, "Is there anyway we could lessen the effect of infections, or are we doomed?" and the answer is that we do have many ways to fight back.
+You might be asking yourself, "Is there any way we could lessen the effect of infections, or are we doomed?"
+The answer is that we do have many ways to fight back.

 By far, the most effective method we know of is vaccination.
 Proper vaccination calendars can literally eradicate infections from Earth.
 It also creates a sort of "herd immunity" that protects those who cannot be vaccinated for medical reasons.
 You can test this scenario by setting the "Immune" field to 95% or higher and seeing how that affects the simulation.